-The hotter your dog is, the faster and harder he may pant.
-You may have noticed that sometimes your dog will pause in his panting to take a deep breath, and then return to short, rapid breathing.
+The hotter your dog is, the faster and harder they may pant.
+You may have noticed that sometimes your dog will pause in their panting to take a deep breath, then return to short, rapid breathing.
 That’s because panting is not an effective way of exchanging air in the lungs.
 The panting pause occurs because your dog is taking a large breath to maintain oxygen levels in the blood.

 Unfortunately, none of these canine cooling methods are as effective as sweating is for humans.
 This means that dogs are at risk of heat stress and, more dangerously, heatstroke, as the body temperature rises to life-threatening levels.

 The best strategy is to simply avoid situations where your dog might overheat.
-That means keeping your dog indoors during the hottest parts of the day and making sure that he has lots of water to drink.
-Cooling mats, vests, frozen water bottles in your dog’s crate, and crate fans can help cool your dog while on the road or at dog-sport events.
-One of my favorite tricks is to freeze an ice cube tray full of chicken bouillon and toss one of these frozen “pupsicles” to my dog to help keep him cool and hydrated on hot days.
+That means keeping your dog indoors during the hottest parts of the day and making sure that they have lots of water to drink.
+Cooling mats and cooling vests, frozen water bottles in your dog’s crate, and crate fans can help cool your dog while on the road or at dog-sport events.
+One of my favorite tricks is to freeze an ice cube tray full of chicken bouillon and toss one of these frozen “popsicles” to my dog to help keep them cool and hydrated on hot days.